mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Question:** Also we say “nothing to attain.”
 Then it’s like the question always comes up, why do we practice?

-**Katagiri Roshi:** But you already attain a certain stage; that’s why you have questions, like “why do you have to do it?”
+**Katagiri Roshi:** Well you already attain a certain stage; that’s why you have questions, like “why do you have to do it?”
 Do you understand?
 You already touch it.
-“No attainment” means just the one [feeling], nothing around this.
-So at that time, who touches this [feeling]?
+“No attainment” means just the *[unintelligible]*, nothing around this.
+So at that time, who touches this *[unintelligible]*?
 Nothing.
 Just like sleeping.
-Sleeping as object and sleeper as subject, just one [feeling].
+Sleeping as object and sleeper as subject, just [one feeling].
 Who touches sleep?
 I?
 No. Or, “I am touching sleep” means already you attain.
 But actually you are really sleeping exactly, so no attainment.

 **Same person:** So arrogance is to attain.

 **Katagiri Roshi:** Sure.

-**Same person:** *[Unintelligible]* subject and object.
+**Same person:** [Back to] subject and object.

-**Katagiri Roshi:** That is called very pure purity; beyond purity or impurity, beyond idea or trace of subject and object, exactly.
+**Katagiri Roshi:** That is called very pure purity.
+Beyond purity or impurity, beyond idea or trace of subject and object.
+Exactly there.

 #### 3 - 9:45

-**Question:** Instead of saying purity and impurity, could you also say complete and incomplete?
+**Question:** Instead of saying purity and impurity, could you also say completeness, and complete and incomplete?

 **Katagiri Roshi:** Sure.